-- 3.4.5 The NAB is confident that the licencing in all three tiers of broadcasting and especially the 16 public service radio stations have responded to the social and cultural objectives of the country32. - 3.4.6 Mr. JG Shaw encouraged the Authority to work with policy makers to introduce production and market building incentives for national matters such as language and music.
+- 3.4.4 The SABC is concerned that the overall social and cultural objectives have not yet been achieved by the South African Local Content regulations.
+The public broadcaster suggested that more frequency spectrum should be allocated to ensure targeted programming regarding "adult" and "youth" cultural programming33. - 3.4.5 The NAB is confident that the licencing in all three tiers of broadcasting and especially the 16 public service radio stations have responded to the social and cultural objectives of the country34. - 3.4.6 Mr. JG Shaw encouraged the Authority to work with policy makers to introduce production and market building incentives for national matters such as language and music.
 He believes that whatever and whenever it is played, local music should seek to promote and encourage cultural pride.
 For instance, he adds, public spaces such as schools, malls, airports, government offices museums and national parks, should be utilized as habitats to play local music.
 He is of the view that if local content music was to be spread more evenly it could lead to cultural diversity and plurality.
-Closely related to this should be one language based radio and television programming, and a focus on multi lingual content could assist in promoting marginalized and minority cultures33. - 3.4.7 Furthermore, Mr. Shaw stated that South Africa's children dreams of being star celebrities is closely related to the international celebrities but not local ones.
+Closely related to this should be one language based radio and television programming, and a focus on multi lingual content could assist in promoting marginalized and minority cultures35. - 3.4.7 Furthermore, Mr. Shaw stated that South Africa's children dreams of being star celebrities is closely related to the international celebrities but not local ones.
 This is partly because the local South African broadcasters do not play local music and thus reject any new productions meant to introduce new musical talents.
-He argued the Authority may have to establish a committee whose objectives should be to investigate and regulate any cultural prejudices in the industry34. - 3.4.8 SOS submitted that while present local content regulations have encouraged cultural diversity, for instance through language diversity, broadcasters note the vagueness and complexity of terms like cultural diversity and national identity in the South African context, which makes it hard to quantify their effectiveness.
-Thus SOS believes that the Authority should consider elaborating on these descriptions.
-They also advised that in order for the Authority to ensure increased diversity they would have to actively intervene in the kinds of players in the industry, for instance by putting out a call for certain types of stations representing minority communities35.
+He argued the Authority may have to establish a committee whose objectives should be to investigate and regulate any cultural prejudices in the industry36. - 3.4.8 SOS submitted that while present local content regulations have encouraged cultural diversity, for instance through language diversity, broadcasters note the vagueness and complexity of terms like cultural diversity and national identity in the South African